Recursive properties of the characteristic polynomial of weighted lattices: Properties of the Characteristic Polynomial

 \begin{proof} Let $\mu$ be the M\"obius function of $\mL$.
 Since $\mu(\zero,a)=-1$ for each atom $a$ of $\mL$, $\mu(\zero,\zero)=1$, and $\mu(\zero,\one)=|\mA|-1$, we see that $\displaystyle \pp(\mW;z)=z^{f(\one)} - \sum_{a\in \mA} z^{f(\one)-f(a)} +|\mA|-1$.
 Furthermore, for every atom $a$ of $\mL$ we have: $\pp(\mW|_a;z) = z^{f(a)}-1$ and $\pp(\mW/a;z) = z^{f(\one)-f(a)}-1$.
 Therefore,

 The result now follows. \end{proof}

 We now show that Lemma \ref{lem:diamond} holds for weighted lattices of any height.
-This is the main theorem of this section, from which we can deduce several other results on the characteristic polynomial.
+We will then use this theorem to deduce several other results on the characteristic polynomial.
+We remind the reader that $\mL$ is assumed to have finite length.